-The One Way to Lift Up Other Fathers
+How to Lift Up Other Fathers

 Modern society hates fathers.

 The idea of honoring one’s father is laughable.
-Even though we have a day to do so, Father’s Day, it simply doesn’t have the gravitas or intention of Mother’s Day.
+Even though we ostensibly have a day to do so, Father’s Day, it simply doesn’t have the gravitas or intention of Mother’s Day.

 In fact, step into any given church on that day, and you are more likely to see the preacher disparaging fathers instead of honoring them.
+At best, perhaps they ignore them.

 How do we fight back against this tide?

 First, we work toward the goal of more people honoring God the Father, and some of that attitude will cascade down for those who share the name “father.”
+Hatred of God is usually a thinly-disguised hatred of an earthly father, and despising an earthly father will often follow from despising the heavenly Father.

 Second, in our daily life, we ensure we are not undercutting our fellow fathers’ authority.
 There is one question you can ask that cuts to the heart of the matter.